amarinderthind/RNA-seq-tutorial-for-gene-differential-expression-analysis/README.md

  DESeq2, edgeR, biomaRt (Very useful for gene filtering and annotations), PCAtools (PCA detailed analysis), ReactomePA (enrichment analysis)

 ### [RNA-Seq-DGE.R](https://github.com/amarinderthind/RNA-seq-tutorial-for-gene-differential-expression-analysis/blob/master/RNA-Seq-DGE.R) is the R script.
-  [RNA-Seq-DGE.rmd](https://github.com/amarinderthind/RNA-seq-tutorial-for-gene-differential-expression-analysis/blob/master/RNA-Seq-DGE.rmd) used to create output of the script shown in [the PDF file here](https://github.com/amarinderthind/RNA-seq-tutorial-for-gene-differential-expression-analysis/blob/master/RNA-Seq-DGE.pdf).
+  [RNA-Seq-DGE.rmd](https://github.com/amarinderthind/RNA-seq-tutorial-for-gene-differential-expression-analysis/blob/master/RNA-Seq-DGE.rmd) used to create an output of the script shown in [the PDF file here](https://github.com/amarinderthind/RNA-seq-tutorial-for-gene-differential-expression-analysis/blob/master/RNA-Seq-DGE.pdf).

-No significant enrichment found from the demo example, so enrichments plots are empty or commented.
+No significant enrichment was found from the demo example, so enrichment plots are empty or commented.

 ### Note:
-If data obtained by different batch processing please consider ~batch (batch effect in the design matrix) or use CombatSeq as defined in the new script.
+If data is obtained by different batch processing please consider ~batch (batch effect in the design matrix) or use CombatSeq as defined in the new script.

 ### Required data files